ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

 \begin{remark}
 Note that, while the copy-discard structure of *Set* and of other cartesian monoidal categories may seem trivial, it is not.
 The copy map is implicitly used whenever we are *reusing* a variable in an expression.
-For example, every function $f:X\times X\to Y$ also defines a function $f':X\to Y$ by just "pluggin in $x$ twice":
+For example, every function $f:X\times X\to Y$ also defines a function $f':X\to Y$ by just "plugging in $x$ twice":
 $$
 f'(x) = f(x,x) .
 $$